BlwAvg/helpers/NanoKVM_HID_Updater.md

    - Change the root password `passwd`

 ## Boot update - /etc/init.d
 The files which updates the USB Composite HID is /etc/init.d/S03usbdev.
-Just update the section show below with whatever values you would have above.
+Use Vi to update the section show below with whatever values you would have above.
 Note there is a duplicate of this section above that is commented out `#` This section can be safetly ignored.
 ```
     echo 0x3346 > idVendor
     echo 0x1009 > idProduct